Ixitxachitl/thermal_camera/readme.md

 The thermal camera integration also provides an MJPEG stream accessible at `http://<local-ip>:8169/mjpeg`.
 This can be added as a camera entity in Home Assistant or viewed directly in a web browser on the same network.
 The IP address (`<local-ip>`) will be automatically determined by the integration.

+### Configuring Devices with ESP8266 Firmware
+This integration is compatible with devices running firmware based on ESP8266 that serves thermal data in JSON format.
+The firmware code provided above is an example of how to collect thermal data from the AMG8833 thermal sensor and expose it through an HTTP endpoint.
+To make devices running this firmware work with the integration, the following configuration options are required:

+- **Endpoint URL**: Ensure that the URL points to the `/raw` endpoint of the device, which serves the thermal data in JSON format.
+The endpoint should provide data at `http://<device-ip>/raw`.
+- **Data Field Configuration**:
+  - **`data_field`**: Set to `data` to align with the firmware's JSON response.
+  - **`low_field`**: Set to `min` to access the lowest temperature in the frame.
+  - **`highest_field`**: Set to `max` for the highest temperature value.
+  - **`average_field`**: Set to `avg` to obtain the average temperature across the grid.
+- **Resolution Configuration**:
+  - The firmware uses an 8x8 resolution, so set **`rows`** and **`columns`** to `8` accordingly.
+- **Motion Detection**:
+  - The firmware includes a `person_detected` field, but this data is not used by the integration for motion detection.
+Instead, motion detection is handled externally by the integration, which uses temperature differences to determine motion.

 ## Development

 - Adjustments can be made in the integration's settings through the Home Assistant UI.